jabad3/CarND-Vehicle-Detection/writeup.md

 ![alt text][image2]

 ####2.
 Explain how you settled on your final choice of HOG parameters.
 Settling on the paramters came through trial and error.
 I experimented with some of the combinations that were seen in the lectures, with a few different color spaces, and I visualized the results as I tried different combinations.
+I also used the forums and other Udacity resources to see what results were working well for others.

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).